harshagurnani/harshagurnani.github.io/_pages/teaching.md

 6. Focus on tradeoffs to encourage critical thinking, not cookie-cutter analyses
 7. Problem-based and active learning approaches, encouraging "how to learn" as much as "what to learn"
 8. Start with fundamentals in your/their field

+I will soon put up a list of resources on inclusive and student-centred pedagogy that I have found to be useful.